Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-As a first application, we will prove that a balanced braided Grothendieck-Verdier structure gives rise to explicitly computable handlebody group representations.
-The idea is to combine our characterization of cyclic framed little disks algebras in Theorem~\ref{thmcycle2} and Corollary~\ref{coralgrbr} with the relation between the derived modular envelope of $\framed$ and the modular operad of handlebodies found by Giansiracusa \cite{giansiracusa}.
+As a first application, we will prove that a ribbon Grothendieck-Verdier structure gives rise to explicitly computable handlebody group representations.
+The idea is to combine our characterization of cyclic framed little disks algebras in Theorem~\ref{thmcycle2} and Theorem~\ref{thmalgrbr} with the relation between the derived modular envelope of $\framed$ and the modular operad of handlebodies found by Giansiracusa \cite{giansiracusa} (this statement refers to topological operads).

-The \emph{(groupoid-valued) modular handlebody operad} is the symmetric monoidal functor $\hbdy : \Graphs \to \Grpd$ which assigns to a corolla $T$ the groupoid $\hbdy(T)$ defined as follows: Objects are compact connected oriented handlebodies $H$ (hereafter just referred to as handlebodies for brevity) with $|\Legs(T)|$ many embedded boundary disks with a parametrization of the boundary disks, i.e.\ an orientation-preserving embedding $\psi : \sqcup_{\Legs(T)} \mathbb{D}^2 \to H$ which is an orientation-preserving diffeomorphism onto the boundary disks of $H$.
-Morphisms in $\hbdy(T)$ are isotopy classes of orientation-preserving diffeomorphisms that respect the boundary parametrizations (hence, the automorphism groups are precisely the handlebody groups).
+The \emph{(groupoid-valued) modular handlebody operad} is the symmetric monoidal functor $\hbdy : \Graphs \to \Grpd$ which assigns to a corolla $T$ the groupoid $\hbdy(T)$ defined as follows: Objects are compact connected oriented handlebodies $H$ (hereafter just referred to as handlebodies for brevity) with $|\Legs(T)|$ many disks embedded in $\partial H$ with a parametrization of the disks, i.e.\ an orientation-preserving embedding $\psi : \sqcup_{\Legs(T)} \mathbb{D}^2 \to H$ which is an orientation-preserving diffeomorphism to the disks embedded in $\partial H$.
+Morphisms in $\hbdy(T)$ are isotopy classes of orientation-preserving diffeomorphisms that respect the disk parametrizations (hence, the automorphism groups are precisely the handlebody groups).
 Operadic composition is by gluing of handlebodies along their boundaries, see \cite[Section~4.3]{giansiracusa} for the details.
-Note however that our handlebody operad allows all handlebodies while Giansiracusa only considers those handlebodies $H_{g,n}$ with genus $g$ and $n$ boundary disks for which $(g,n)\neq (0,0),(0,1)$.
+Note however that our handlebody operad allows all handlebodies while Giansiracusa only considers those handlebodies $H_{g,n}$ with genus $g$ and $n$ embedded disks for which $(g,n)\neq (0,0),(0,1)$.
 In order to distinguish both versions, we denote Giansiracusa's (groupoid-valued) handlebody operad by $\hbdyg$, where the `a' indicates that we restrict to the handlebodies allowed in \cite{giansiracusa}.
 It comes with an inclusion $\hbdyg\subset \hbdy$ of modular operads.
 By taking entry-wise the classifying spaces, we may see $\hbdy$ and $\hbdyg$ as topological operads that we denote by $\Hbdy$ and $\Hbdyg$.
-We may identify $\Pi \Hbdy$ and $\Pi \Hbdyg$ with $\hbdy$ and $\hbdyg$, respectively.
-With a subscript `0', we will indicate the restriction to handlebodies of genus zero.
-It is straightforward to observe that the restriction $\hbdy_0$ of $\hbdy$ to genus zero is a cyclic operad.
-Similarly, $\Hbdy_0$, $\hbdyg_0$ and $\Hbdyg_0$ are cyclic operads.
-We will use the following crucial result on the derived modular envelope of $ \hbdyg_0$:
+We may identify $\Pi \Hbdy$ and $\Pi \Hbdyg$ with $\hbdy$ and $\hbdyg$, respectively; in formulae